What are feminized seeds?

 How to germinate feminized marijuana seeds

 Seeds that have been feminized are no different from any other cannabis seeds when it comes to germinating them.
 Herbies always makes sure to store their cannabis seeds in perfect conditions to ensure a quick and easy germination process.
-Most growers tend to germinate feminized weed seeds using the classic paper towel method, which has been used by generations of cultivators.
-Here’s what you need to do to germinate female marijuana seeds:
+Most cannabis cultivators tend to sprout feminized cannabis seeds using the classic paper towel method, which has been used by generations of cultivators.
+Here’s what you need to do to propagate female marijuana seeds:

 - Place your cannabis seed on a clean paper towel

 - Fold the paper towel in half so that it covers the cannabis seed from the top and bottom

 - Lightly spray the paper towel with clean water to moisten it

 - Place the paper towel with the seed on a clean plate, and cover this with another plate to create an airtight, dark, and safe germination space

 - Wait for 1-2 days until the seed germinates (older seeds can take longer, up to a week or even 10 days, so be patient).
 Make sure the paper towel remains moist.

 Recommended temperature and humidity for growing feminized marijuana